-Stephanie hails from Milwaukee, Wisconsin and is a full-time interpreter and C-Print captionist at the University of Wisconsin-Milwaukee (UWM).
-She completed her Masters in Nonprofit Management and Leadership through the Helen Badar Institute for Nonprofit Management at UWM.
-Additionally, she works part time for a local agency as well as a VRS company and holds licenses for both community and educational interpreting.
-In 2011, Ms. Zito helped co-found a nonprofit organization (CODE-IDEA, Inc) that focuses on educating employers and job seekers about workplace accommodations for Deaf/Hard-of-Hearing individuals.
-She is also an active member in both the interpreting and Deaf communities serving on several boards and committees.
+Stephanie (aka “Zito”) hails from Milwaukee, Wisconsin and currently works for the National Deaf Center on Postsecondary Outcomes (NDC).
+Prior to joining NDC, she was a full-time interpreter and C-Print captionist at the University of Wisconsin-Milwaukee (UWM).
+She attended UWM for both her bachelors in ASL Studies/ITP and masters in Nonprofit Management and Leadership.
+In 2011, she helped co-found a nonprofit organization (CODE-IDEA, Inc) that focuses on educating employers and job seekers about workplace accommodations for deaf individuals.
+Zito is also an active member in both the interpreting and Deaf communities serving on several boards and committees.

 2014-2016 STEERING COMMITTEE: